nus-cs2030-2021-s3/notes/docs/environments.md

     If you have lost your password, go here: https://mysoc.nus.edu.sg/~myacct/iforgot.cgi

-4. `ssh: connect to host sunfire.comp.nus.edu.sg port 22: Operation timed out`
+4. `ssh: connect to host stu.comp.nus.edu.sg port 22: Operation timed out`

-	It means that you failed to connect to `sunfire` via `ssh`.
-There could be two reasons for this: (i) `sunfire` or its ssh service is down; (ii) you are connecting via a network where `sunfire` is not accessible (such as outside Singapore).
+	It means that you failed to connect to `stu` via `ssh`.
+There could be two reasons for this: (i) `stu` or its ssh service is down; (ii) you are connecting via a network where `stu` is not accessible (such as outside Singapore).

 	The likelihood of (i) is small.
 The more likely scenario is (ii), in which case, you should be able to solve it by connecting to SoC VPN.

-5. `Could not chdir to home directory /home/o/ooiwt: Permission denied`
+5. `Could not chdir to home directory /home/o/boyd: Permission denied`

     This error means that you have successfully connected to the PE hosts, but you have no access to your home directory.